Skip to main content

 Requirements

 Completion of program requirements is tracked and audited by administrative staff.
-Students may also use the Student Reporting Form as a way to personally track their completion of the program requirements and to plan their courses.
+Students may also use this downloadable form as a way to personally track their completion of the program requirements and to plan their courses.

 In order to earn the Estate Planning & Taxation Certificate, a student must: